MerginMaps/docs/src/migrate/arcgis/index.md

 ### SLYR

-The [SLYR tool](https://north-road.com/slyr/) by [North Road](https://north-road.com) facilitates the migration from ArcGIS to QGIS by enabling the conversion of various proprietary data formats, styles and project files to QGIS-compatible formats, such as the conversion of MXD (ArcMap) and AXL (<NoSpellcheck id="ArcIMS" />) files to QGIS project files.
+The [SLYR tool](https://north-road.com/slyr/) by [North Road](https://north-road.com) facilitates the migration from ArcGIS to QGIS by automatically converting various proprietary ESRI data formats, styles and project files to QGIS-compatible formats, such as the conversion of MXD (ArcMap) and APRX (ArcGIS Pro) files to QGIS project files.

 This tool helps users transition smoothly by preserving complex symbology, layouts, and project structure.
 It simplifies the shift from Esri tools to the open-source QGIS environment, reducing the time and effort needed to replicate existing workflows.

 SLYR tool offers Community and Licensed version:
 - Community version is open-sourced on <GitHubRepo id="north-road/slyr" desc="GitHub" /> and can be freely installed via QGIS Plugin Manager to extract, parse, and convert Esri `.lyr` and `.style` files to QGIS-compatible formats.
-- Licensed version is closed-sourced and has features such as converting `MXD/MXT` project files to `QGS` or converting various data formats to GeoPackage.
+- Licensed version is closed-sourced and has features such as converting `MXD/MXT` project files to `QGS` or converting various data formats to GeoPackage, and support for exporting QGIS projects to APRX for use within ArcGIS Pro.

 Full comparison of the version can be found on North Road's [SLYR project page](https://north-road.com/slyr/).